-After you determine which products are meant for infants you’ll notice that some are flagged on the package as being “homeopathic”.
-These homeopathic meds, such as Hyland’s Teething Tablets and Baby Orajel Teething Gel, are all kind of mixed up together with other medications on the shelves.
+After you determine which products are meant for infants you’ll notice that some are flagged on the package as being “homeopathic.”
+These homeopathic medicines for babies, such as Zarabee’s baby cough syrup and Baby Orajel Teething Gel, are all kind of mixed up together with other meds on the shelves.
 I decided to do some research about what exactly homeopathic medications are and how they differ from conventional meds.

 Still with me?